a-musing-moose/narrative/scum/scum.rst

 Forget Scrum - You're all Scum
 ==============================

-:tagline: What we can learn from e.
-Coli and friends
+:tagline: What we can learn from *E. coli* and friends
 :date: 2017-10-10
 :status: Draft